 September 13, 2013 *, January 22, 2014, April 11, 2014

-*Applications requiring a response prior to September 13 should be submitted directly to Dean Heather K. Hardy in the College of Liberal Arts.
+*Applications requiring a response prior to these dates should be submitted directly to Dean Heather K. Hardy in the College of Liberal Arts.

 History and PurposeThe College of Liberal Arts Hilliard Endowment in the Humanities provides support to bring scholars in the humanities and related fields to campus for public appearances.
 The Hilliard Endowment was established in 1972 from the estate of Emily Hilliard.
 The Endowment was originally named the Albert and Emily Hilliard Chair in the Humanities.
 Mrs. Hilliard's husband Albert had been a regent of the university, an attorney, and a leader in the Democratic party.

 Since its inception the endowment has made it possible to bring many distinguished scholars and contributors to the arts and humanities to the UNR campus.
 These visitors have included poets Billy Collins and Allen Ginsberg, writers John Balaban, Hayden Carruth, Dorianne Laux, John Nichols, and Robert Pinsky, historians William Beezley, Geoffrey Eley, and Hugh Trevor-Roper, artist Wendy Ewald, photographer Galen Rowell, and Basque scholar Juan Avalle-Arce.
 The Endowment has also occasionally partnered with other humanities organizations to bring speakers to Reno.